allenai/ike/src/main/scala/org/allenai/dictionary/ml/README.md

  primitive operation matches to find out what sentences the combined operation would match.

 An additional concept we need when dealing with 'broadening' queries is that of the edit distance between a query and a sentence.
+First we understand queries as being broken up into a sequence of
-The edit distance is defined to be the number of operators required to make a particular query match a particular sentence.
-For example, if our query is "a fast horse", to make the query match the phrase "a slow horse" we will need to edit at least one of the symbols in that query, (for example, replace the word "slow" in the query with the word "fast").
+individual "query-tokens".
+For example the query "we {saw, head} a cat*" would be broken up into the following query-tokens: "we", "{saw, head}", "a", "cat*".
+Then we define the edit distance between a query and a sentence to be the number of query-tokens that would need to be altered for the query to match that sentence For example, if our query is "a fast horse", to make the query match the phrase "a slow horse" we will need to edit at least one of the symbols in that query, (for example, replace the word "slow" in the query with the word "fast") so the edit distance is one.
 The distance from the same query to the sentence "a slow cow" would be 2.

 During subsampling we record the edit distance from our query of each sentence in our subsample.
 In addition, we keep track of which operators are capable of reducing the edit distance from our query to each sentence.
 We say an operator that reduces the edit distance of our staring query to a given sentence is 'required' for that sentence, otherwise it is not required.
+This means that if a sentence had an edit distance of '3' from our query, we would need to apply 3 'required' operators to that query (that each changed different query-tokens within that query) for that query to now match that sentence.
 To give a more detailed example consider the following scenario:

 Our starting query is "a cat"

-Our query operation replaces "a" with "DT" (so our new query would "DT cat")
+Our query operation replaces "a" with "DT" (so our new query would be "DT cat")

 We have three sentences:
 1. "a cat"